HUD choked funding to enforce fair-housing laws. Legal aid groups may not survive

 Several advocates also said the move does not make sense if cost-cutting is the goal.

-"We help people avoid homelessness," said Maureen St. Cyr, a plaintiff in the lawsuit and head of Massachusetts Fair Housing Center in Holyoke, Mass.
+"We help people avoid homelessness," said Maureen St. Cyr, the head of the Massachusetts Fair Housing Center in Holyoke, Mass., which is a plaintiff in the lawsuit.
 "This work saves taxpayers money."

 She and others say they educate their communities about fair-housing law, investigate complaints and work hard to keep people from losing housing.